Ophae3th/the4seeS/README.md

 This package can be installed with `pip` or another method making use of the included setup.py script.

-Expected compatibility with any python v2.7 release on any Linux-like system.
-Only tested agaist python v2.7.9 on Mac OSX.
+Expected compatibility with any python v2.7 release on any Linux-like system, though other versions may work.
+Only tested against python v2.7.9 on Mac OSX.

 Command line usage information can be displayed using the `--help` option: